secw01f/ReportNinja/README.md

 Finding images stored in DefectDojo can be integrated into reports without having to manage files by using the ```src="data:image/png;base64,"``` attribute in your HTML "img" tag and using a Jinja2 reference in the template to the base64 encoded image(s) in the finding output.
 It should be noted that becuase the images are hard coded into the generated HTML document, the image can sometimes be broken up between two pages by PDFkit when generating the PDF.
 Some adjustments may need to be made in the template design to account for this.

-If you would like to utilize javascript for any part of your template.
-The javascript must be coded into the HTML file itself so that the output of the code is maintained if the HTML file is converted to a PDF.
+If javascript is going to be utilized in any part of the template, the javascript must be coded into the HTML file itself so that the output of the code is maintained if the HTML file is converted to a PDF.

 # Template Configuration Files

 There are times when data that does not come out of DefectDojo needs to go into a report.
 For this situation, the use of a Template Configuration File can add this data to your generated report.
 The template for a Template Configuration File is listed in this repo.
-There are three HTML elements that are supported by the Template Configuration File and directions for PDFkit can be passed to ReportNinja.
+There are three HTML elements that are supported by the Template Configuration File, which are link (a), paragraph (p), and table data (td).
+Additional configurations for PDFkit can also be passed to ReportNinja through the Template Configuration File.

+# DefectDojo JIRA Integration

+ReportNinja utilizes DefectDojo's JIRA integration in order to be able to provide the JIRA ID for a finding that has been opened if desired.
+ReportNinja loads the JIRA findings for the report as a dictionary at run time that ligns up with the order in which DefectDojo provides the findings to ReportNinja.
+DefectDojo lists findings in order of criticality, from Critical down to Low, so it is recommended that findings be listed in this manor in the report if using the JIRA integration.